CarlKCarlK/range-set-blaze/docs/bench_r.md

 I started by evaluating:

-* `BTreeSet`, `HashSet`, from the standard library
+* `BTreeSet` and `HashSet` from the standard library
 * `range_map`, the most popular crate that works with ranges in a tree
 * `Range-collections` and `range-set`, the most popular crates that store ranges in a vector

-and later added
+I later added:

 * `roaring`, a "compressed bitset" library with over a millions Rust downloads and versions in many other languages.
 It stores u32 values in 65K chunks of 65K values.
-Each chunk is represented as either a vector of intergers, a vector of ranges, or a bitmap.
+Each chunk is represented as either a vector of integers, a vector of ranges, or a bitmap.

 The `range_map`, `Range-collections`, `range-set`, and `roaring` crates store disjoint ranges.
-I eliminated crates for overlapping ranges, a different data structure (`iset`, `theban_interval_tree`, and `unbounded-interval-tree`).
+I eliminated crates that store overlapping ranges, a different data structure (`iset`, `theban_interval_tree`, and `unbounded-interval-tree`).

 Disjoint ranges can be stored in a tree or a vector.
 With a tree, we expect inserts to be much faster than with a vector, O(log *n*) vs O(*n*).
 Benchmark `ingest_clumps_easy` below showed this to be true.
 Because I care about such inserts, after that benchmark, I removed vector-based crates from consideration except for `roaring`.

 Finally, I looked for crates that supported set operations (for example, union, intersection, set difference).
 Only `roaring` of the remaining crates offered tested set operations.
-(The inspirational `sorted-iter` does, but it is designed to work on sorted values, not ranges, and so is not included.)
+(The inspirational `sorted-iter` also does, but it is designed to work on sorted values, not ranges, and so is not included.)

 If I misunderstood any of the crates, please let me know.
 If you'd like to benchmark a crate, the benchmarking code is in the `benches` directory of this repository.

 ## Benchmark Results

-These benchmarks that allow us to understand the `range-set-blaze::RangeSetBlaze` data structure and to compare it to similar data structures from other crates.
+These benchmarks allow us to understand the `range-set-blaze::RangeSetBlaze` data structure and to compare it to similar data structures from other crates.

 ## Benchmark #1: 'worst': Worst case for RangeSetBlaze